-Alzheimer’s disease (AD) affects approximately 5.4 million Americans and costs taxpayers $153 billion in Medicare and Medicaid expenses.
-Globally, AD affects 44 million people and that number is expected to grow to 135 million by 2050.
+Alzheimer’s disease (AD) affects approximately 5.7 million Americans and costs taxpayers $277 billion in Medicare and Medicaid expenses.
+Globally, AD affects more than 44 million people and that number is expected to grow to 135 million by 2050.
 No new symptomatic therapies have been approved over the past 12 years, and there are currently no approved disease-modifying agents.

 Current Clinical Development Bottlenecks